FAQs - The Forest Collection

 Do you have a shop, or do you only sell online?

-If you want to order direct from us, currently we only sell online.
+If you want to order direct from us, currently we only sell online and hand deliver to the Geelong region.

-But, we do stock to a few amazing local businesses who typically carry a fresh range - check them out in the 'stockists' tab at the top of the screen.
+But, we do stock to two amazing businesses just outside of Geelong who typically carry a fresh range - check them out in the 'stockists' tab at the top of the screen.

 We also occasionally pop up at local markets and events, so keep an eye out on our social media pages to keep up to date!